hyyan2k/PGUSE/README.md

 # PGUSE
-This is the official implementation of PGUSE, and the code will be released soon.
+This is the official implementation of PGUSE (A Composite Predictive-Generative Approach to Monaural Universal Speech Enhancement), and the code will be released soon.